-The most striking features seen in Fig. 3 are for the two interface layers (TiO2 layers 1B and 3B).
-They show local breaking of inversion symmetry; that is, the LP as a function of macroscopic field does not pass through the origin, at which for the system as a whole the symmetry of the P4/mmm space group requires $\mathbf{P} = 0$ and $\boldsymbol{\mathcal{E}} = 0$ .
-One of these interface TiO2 layers has a nearest-neighbor SrO layer above and a BaO layer below, and the other vice versa, the two interface layers being related by a mirror symmetry.
+symmetry.
 The LP approach give us much more precise information about the response of these interfaces to applied fields than could be obtained from an analysis of either the total polarization, or of the local polarizations as previously defined (involving a smearing over three sequential atomic layers).
-We expect that this method of analysis of interface layers will be invaluable for identifying the interface contributions to the properties of superlattices with more than two components, particularly those with globally broken inversion symmetry [2, 22].
+We expect that this method of analysis of interface layers will be invaluable for identifying the interface contributions to the properties of superlattices with more than two components, particularly those with globally broken inversion symmetry [2,23].
 Similar considerations apply to BaO layers 2A and 3A, which also see an environment of broken inversion symmetry.
 For these, however, the symmetry breaking enters only at the level of second-neighbor layers, so the effects are smaller in magnitude.

-In summary, we have proposed a new definition of the layer polarization (LP) in multicomponent superlattices.
-For each atomic layer, the LP is uniquely determined by the spatial locations of ionic and WF centers, and it can easily be computed in any first-principles code as a post-processing step after standard electronic structure calculations.
-Although this polarization is not directly measurable experimentally, we show examples in which the layer polarization precisely quantifies polar distortions throughout the superlattice, the high resolution of the definition being particularly relevant for inspecting the behavior of interface layers.
-Immediate applications include modeling of interface effects on total polarization of multicomponent superlattices [22], systematic studies of self-poling effects in superlattices [22], and studies of the coupling of phonons to the interfaces.
+In summary, we have introduced a definition of the layer polarization (LP) in a multicomponent perovskite superlattice that is exactly related to the polarization of the full system and does not require choosing an arbitrary reference configuration.
+For each atomic layer, the LP is uniquely determined by the spatial locations of ionic and WF centers, and it can easily be computed in any firstprinciples code as a post-processing step after standard electronic structure calculations.
+Although this polarization is not directly measurable experimentally, we show examples in which the LP precisely quantifies polar distortions throughout the superlattice, the high resolution of the definition being particularly relevant for inspecting the behavior of interface layers.
+Immediate applications include modeling of interface effects on total polarization of multicomponent superlattices [23], systematic studies of self-poling effects in superlattices [23], and studies of the coupling of phonons to the interfaces.
 For superlattices containing magnetic constituents, the spin degeneracy assumption can be relaxed, so that the WF centers will have additional local spin ordering information.

-This work was supported by ONR Grant N00014-05-1-0054 and by the Center for Piezoelectrics by Design under ONR Grant N00014-01-1-0365.
+This work was supported by ONR Grant No. N00014-05-1-0054, by the Center for Piezoelectrics by Design under ONR Grant No. N00014-01-1-0365, and by NSF-NIRT Grant No. DMR-05-07146.